-Nintendo Switch: Everything you need to know – latest news and rumours
+Nintendo Switch: Everything you need to know

 Nintendo Switch Specs – How powerful is it?

 Nintendo Switch is powered by Nvidia.
 More specifically, it contains a custom Tegra Processor with a GPU akin to architecture found in some of the company's top-notch graphics cards.
 Nintendo isn’t playing around anymore, it seems.
 At home, the Switch sits in a "Nintendo Switch Dock" which is used to connect to your TV.
 Once removed from the dock it will automatically transition to portable mode.
+When away from the dock the Switch will only use 40% of its potential GPU power.
+Recent reports claim that the GPU will run at 768MHz when plugged in and 307.2MHz when used on the go.
+This could change before release, but it's unfortunate to see such a drop in performance when using what is arguably the console's biggest selling point.

 Related: Battlefield 1 Review